KhuramMurad/openshift-hands-on/README.md

 ## 🦸 Author Expertise

-This lab series is authored by **Khuram Murad**, an OpenShift administrator and developer with:
+This lab series is authored by **Khuram Murad**, an AIOps Engineer at Al Nafi International College:

 - 5+ years of experience in Kubernetes and OpenShift environments
 - Hands‑on practice deploying production‑grade clusters on-premises and in the cloud